Longevity by Design · Stuttgart, Germany

 Does Sabina Malikova Design Office work on longevity Stuttgart projects?

 Yes.
-The studio has completed the LOKMATAS project in Stuttgart and accepts new commissions in the city.
-Work is delivered through a remote-plus-site-visit model — the same approach used to deliver Longevity Rooms Frankfurt from the Ankara headquarters — with offices in Ankara, London and Baku.
+The studio completed the LOKMATAS project in Stuttgart and accepts new commissions in the city.
+Work runs on a remote-plus-site-visit model, with offices in Ankara, London and Baku.
+The same approach delivered Longevity Rooms Frankfurt from the Ankara headquarters.

 What does the Longevity by Design methodology measure?